eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 as “notification.failAttempt”.
 If message sending attempts fails for the specified number of time, then a failed notification is prepared and stored in database.
-The name of the database is specified in the application.properties file as “failedNotificationDataBaseName” and collection name as “failedNotificationCollectionName”.
+The name of the database is specified in the application.properties file as “failed.notification.database-name” and collection name as “failed.notification.collection-name”.
 The message is stored in the database for a certain duration before being deleted.
 This time can be configured in application.properties as “notification.ttl.value”.